NBISweden/sda-cli/README.md

 ./sda-cli download <urls_file>
 ```
 where `urls_file` as described above.
-The tool also allows for selecting a folder where the files will be downloading, using the `outdir` argument like:
+The tool also allows for selecting a folder where the files will be downloaded, using the `outdir` argument like:
 ```bash
 ./sda-cli download -outdir <outdir> <urls_file>
 ```